-Emory & Henry College requires students to have at least a 2.75 GPA to study abroad.
+Emory & Henry College requires students to have at least a 2.75 GPA for short-term study abroad and a 3.0 GPA for semester study abroad.
 However, some programs may require a GPA of 3.0 or higher.
 Check the program's website for specific information.

 Yes, but you must plan ahead.
 Once you and your E&H academic advisor have decided which courses you will take during your time abroad, fill out the approval of transfer credit form and get the necessary signatures.

 Depending on the program, you will stay with a local family, live in a dorm, or rent an apartment near the university.
 Be sure to look at the living arrangements when exploring programs to find the arrangement that best suits you.
 Room and board is included in some, but not all, program fees.

 Courses are available in practically every discipline, depending on your program.
 Most programs offer a variety of courses as well as language classes.
 Check out the Semester Abroad or the Summer Abroad pages for links to these programs.

 Yes!
 Many summer and semester programs incorporate service learning, immersing you in the local culture.
 The Emory & Henry semester abroad in Dublin, Ireland is one such program that combines academics and community service.
 If you receive a Bonner scholarship, you will be able to complete your service hours abroad in a variety of ways.

 For a semester abroad, you pay normal E&H tuition, a study abroad fee, and may still receive federal, state, and college financial aid (though work-study cannot be awarded.)
 Any of the program costs beyond regular tuition are your responsibility.
 Airfare is not included in most semester abroad program fees.
 Additionally, some program fees do not include meals.

 For summer study abroad, you are responsible for the entire cost of the program, although you may apply for student loans.
 There are outside scholarships available for summer study.
 Check out the Scholarship page for more information.